Lightening-Transformer: A Dynamically-operated Optically-interconnected Photonic Transformer Accelerator: Proposed Photonic Tensor Core Design

-By adopting broadband devices in this proposed architecture, we can have the same transfer function for a range of wavelengths.
-Furthermore, by utilizing the wavelength-division multiplexing (WDM) technique, multi-wavelength signals can propagate concurrently on the same waveguide using a WDM multiplexer.
-In this way, with WDM signals, $\mathbf{x}$ and $\mathbf{y}$, passing through this architecture, input pairs $(x_i, y_i)$ encoded in the same wavelength interfere with each other in parallel following Eq. \eqref{eq:signal_pair}, while different optical wavelengths do not interfere.
-Photo-diode (PD) at the end of each output port of DC converts the incident WDM optical signals to the photocurrent.
-The generated photocurrent is proportional to the accumulated intensities of the WDM optical signals, which is the square of optical magnitudes.
-Thus the generated photocurrent at the right and left output PDs, $I^0$ and $I^1$, can be expressed as,
+The two output signals are orthogonal in the complex plane.
+By adopting broadband devices, we can have the same transfer function for a range of wavelengths.
+In this way, with WDM signals, each wavelength with $(x_i, y_i)$ encoded interferes in parallel following Eq. \eqref{eq:signal_pair}, while different wavelengths don't interfere.
+The photo-diode (PD) at the end of each output port of DC converts the incident WDM signals to the photocurrent.
+The generated photocurrent is proportional to the accumulated intensities of the WDM signals, which is the square of optical magnitudes.
+Thus, the photocurrents generated at the right and left PD denoted as $I^0$ and $I^1$, can be expressed as,

-where $R_0$ and $R_1$ are the responsivities of the photo-diodes on the right and left output ports of DC, respectively.
-Subtraction between the two currents is realized by the balanced photodetection, producing the output current as,
+$R^0$ and $R^1$ are the responsivities of right and left PD.
+Balanced photodetection ($R^0=R^1=R$) is employed for subtraction between $I^{0}$ and $I^{1}$, producing the final output current as,

-$R_0=R_1=R$ for the balanced PD arrangement.
-The resultant output carries the dot-product result between $\mathbf{x}$ and $\mathbf{y}$, which can be obtained by simply scaling the output current.

-Our proposed \oDot architecture leverages the WDM technique to enable vector dot-product using only one DC and one PS, achieving superior computing density.
-The PS and DC devices are entirely passive at the fixed configuration, resulting in zero energy consumption, no external control overhead, and no thermal crosstalk concern.
-One of the key advantages of \oDot is that it allows both operands to be optically encoded at high speed without almost no additional mapping overhead, a crucial feature sought after to support dynamic MM in Transformers.
+The differential photocurrent naturally cancels out the quadratic terms and carries the dot-product of $\mathbf{x}$ and $\mathbf{y}$.
+Note that $\mathbf{x}$ and $\mathbf{y}$ for \oDot can be arbitrary vectors without any restriction.